bartek-milan/ccna_solver/README.md

-# CCNA Solver
+# Online/Offline CCNA Solver

-A fully automated tool that **reads CCNA questions from your screen, searches for answers online, and clicks the correct choices for you.**
+A lightweight tool that **reads CCNA questions from your screen, searches for answers online, and clicks the correct choices automatically.**
-Powered by OCR, a headless browser, and precise on-screen text matching.
+Powered by OCR, a headless browser, and fast on-screen text matching.

 ---

 ## Features

-- **Automatic OCR question detection**
+- **OCR question detection** – Reads fuzzy or partial on-screen text.
-  Reads the question directly from your screen (even partial or fuzzy text).

-- **Headless browser search**
+- **Headless search** – Queries DuckDuckGo and fetches matching itexamanswers pages silently.
-  Searches DuckDuckGo invisibly in the background and opens the matching `itexamanswers.net` page.

-- **Robust answer extraction**
-  Identifies correct answers even if the site layout shifts or formatting changes.
+- **Accurate answer extraction** – Works even if the site layout changes.

-- **Safe, accurate clicking**
-  Clicks only inside the **actual question area**, avoiding the sidebar and other UI elements.
+- **Safe auto-clicking** – Clicks only inside the actual answer area, never the sidebar.

-- **Hotkey-driven automation**
+- **Hotkey automation** – One key triggers the entire pipeline.
-  Press a key → the tool runs OCR → searches → extracts → finds → and clicks the correct answers.

-- **Built-in cooldown**
-  Prevents repeated activation until the solver has completed a run.
+- **Cooldown system** – Prevents accidental double-activation.

-> ⚠️ Image-based questions are **not supported**.
+> ⚠️ Image-based questions are not supported.

 ---

 ## Usage

-1. Open your CCNA test window on screen.
+1. Open your CCNA question on screen.
-2. Run `ccna_solver.exe` as administrator.
+2. Run `ccna_solver.exe` (administrator recommended).
-3. Use the hotkey to trigger the solver:

-   **Primary workflow:**
-   - **NUMPAD 1** → Run the full pipeline
+3. Press **NUMPAD 1** to:
-     - Capture screen
+   - Capture the screen
    - OCR the question
    - Search online
    - Extract correct answers
-     - Locate them on your screen
+   - Locate answers on screen
    - Click them automatically

-4. The process runs headlessly and quietly — no browser window appears.
+The whole process runs quietly in the background.
-5. A 2-second cooldown prevents accidental double triggers.
+A 2-second cooldown prevents retriggering.

 ---